 The next question asks whether the boundary is irregular in any way.
 While the Land Registry will usually include an outline of the property boundaries on the title plan – it is not always an absolute guide.
 Most land in England and Wales is registered with what is known as ‘general’ boundaries.
 This means that the registered title is not conclusive and the boundaries on the title plan do not always exactly match the physical boundary features at the property.

 Have you had a feud with a neighbour?
 Then you may need to disclose it in this section which asks for information about any existing disputes or complaints.
-It could include the cause of the dispute, such as noise, and any action taken to resolve matters.
+It could include the cause of the dispute, such as noisy neighbours, and any action taken to resolve matters.
 You’ll also be asked to provide information about disputes that have occurred in the past and anything that could lead to a dispute in the future.

 Get instant quotes from regulated and reviewed conveyancing solicitors that cover your area.
+Our customers save on average £490.

 This section sets out to give buyers information about any notices or proposals that may affect the property.
 As a seller, you should provide copies of any letters or communication from neighbours or the local authority which might affect the property.
 This includes any proposals to develop or change the use of nearby land or buildings.
 Some information may be available from the local authority searches.